clamsfeel2/nitchplusplus/README.md

 fetchpp --distro [distro name]
 ```

-*A list of valid distro name values can be found in the [example config file](./config/EXAMPLE-config.toml)*
+*A list of valid distro names can be found in the [example config file](./config/EXAMPLE-config.toml)*

 Adjust the box width in the output